Warp Drives and Closed Timelike Curves: Geodesic rest frame transitions

 We take a general metric $g_{\mu\nu}$ expressed in the ADM formalism and coordinates $(t,x,y,z)$ as\footnote{In this paper, as in most warp drive papers, we define the shift vector $\bm{\beta}$ as the negative of what is usually used in other areas.
 With this convention, passengers in the warp drive (usually) move with a 3-velocity of $\bm{\beta}$.}

 The metric is assumed to be asymptotically flat in these coordinates, that is, as $r\equiv\sqrt{x^{2}+y^{2}+z^{2}}\rightarrow\infty$,

-We say that (\ref{gen ADM}) allows for a \emph{rest frame transition} if: \begin{enumerate} \item $\exists T_{flat}>0$ such that if $t\in(-\infty,0]\cup[T_{flat},\infty)$, $g_{\mu\nu}=\eta_{\mu\nu}$, where $\eta_{\mu\nu}$ is the Minkowski metric.\footnote{This may seem unnecessarily restrictive.
+We say that (\ref{gen=000020ADM}) allows for a \emph{geodesic rest frame transition} if: \begin{enumerate} \item $\exists T_{flat}>0$ such that if $t\in(-\infty,0]\cup[T_{flat},\infty)$, $g_{\mu\nu}=\eta_{\mu\nu}$, where $\eta_{\mu\nu}$ is the Minkowski metric.\footnote{This may seem unnecessarily restrictive.
 Could a free-falling observer inside a warp drive not be cast out of the warp drive with a non-zero velocity, without having the warp drive completely vanish?
 Yes, in principle, but we argue that once they have left the warp drive, for their 4-velocity to be well-defined with respect to the original frame, they must be in a simply connected region of flat spacetime which stretches to future timelike infinity.
-If this is the case, then there will be no problem in ``flattening'' the warp drive, since this cannot affect the 4-velocity of the observer any more.
+If this is the case, then there will be no problem in `flattening' the warp drive, since this cannot affect the 4-velocity of the observer any more.
 Therefore, any metric describing a rest-frame-transitioning warp drive could be easily modified to fit with this definition, without changing the environment of $\Gamma_{RFT}$ at all.
-For a detailed discussion, see Section \ref{Sec: FT general analysis}.} \item There exists a timelike geodesic $\Gamma_{RFT}$ such that for $t\leq0$, $\Gamma_{RFT}$ has tangent vector $v^{\mu}=(1,\mathbf{0})$ \emph{and} that for $t\geq T_{flat}$, $\Gamma_{RFT}$ has tangent vector $v^{\mu}\neq(1,\mathbf{0}).$\footnote{Since the Sections of $\Gamma_{RFT}$ with $t\notin(0,T_{flat})$ are in flat spacetime, these tangent vectors have constant components in these regions.} \end{enumerate} For $t\notin(0,T_{flat})$, the coordinates $(t,x,y,z)$ describe an inertial reference frame, since $g_{\mu\nu}=\eta_{\mu\nu}$.
+For a detailed discussion, see Appendix \ref{Sec:=000020FT=000020general=000020analysis}.} \item There exists a timelike geodesic $\Gamma_{RFT}$ such that for $t\leq0$, $\Gamma_{RFT}$ has tangent vector $v^{\mu}=(1,\mathbf{0})$, \emph{and} that for $t\geq T_{flat}$, $\Gamma_{RFT}$ has tangent vector $v^{\mu}\neq(1,\mathbf{0}).$\footnote{Since the sections of $\Gamma_{RFT}$ with $t\notin(0,T_{flat})$ are in flat spacetime, these tangent vectors have constant components in these regions.} \end{enumerate} For $t\notin(0,T_{flat})$, the coordinates $(t,x,y,z)$ describe an inertial reference frame, since $g_{\mu\nu}=\eta_{\mu\nu}$.
 This encapsulates the idea of an observer starting at rest in this reference frame and finishing at rest in a different reference frame.

-We shall now demonstrate the entire class of Natário warp drives does not allow for rest frame transitions.
-The Natário class is the set of asymptotically-flat spacetimes with metric (\ref{gen ADM}) but setting $N=1,\gamma_{ij}=\delta_{ij}$:
+We shall now demonstrate that warp drives do not allow for rest frame transitions.
+We will focus specifically on warp drives of the Natário class \cite{Nat_rio_2002}\footnote{This class includes the original Alcubierre drive, and should not be confused with the zero-expansion warp drives, described in the second half of Natário's paper.} , which is the set of asymptotically-flat spacetimes of the form (\ref{gen=000020ADM}) with $N=1$ and $\gamma_{ij}=\delta_{ij}$:

 Define $\Sigma_{t^{*}}\equiv t^{-1}(t^{*})$ for $t^{*}\in\mathbb{R}$.
 The normal vector field to $\Sigma_{t}$ is given by